Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Photos

 This culvert passes under the tracks in Wickham.
 Because it’s made out of brick, I suspect that it is a very old structure; newer culverts tend to be made of poured concrete.
 I also found the fact that CSX excavated the culvert interesting.
 It seems to be part of a general effort to upgrade the Piedmont Sub.
-(November 2001 photo).
+(November 2001 photo by Larry Z. Daily).

-In 1872 Jed Hotchkiss published an article in Scibner’s Monthly that described a trip along the C&O from Newport News to Allegheny.
+In 1872, Jed Hotchkiss published an article in Scibner’s Monthly that described a trip along the C&O from Newport News to Allegheny.
 This image is from that article and shows a C&O train passing the Wickham plantation.
+The same image was used in a publication titled Route and Resorts of the Chesapeake & Ohio Railway from 1878.
+The small booklet was credited to Conway R. Howard, the C&O’s General Passenger and Ticket Agent, and J. C. Dame, Southern agent.
+The first half of the book seems to have been based heavily on Hotchkiss’ article; the second half was advertisements for resorts along the C&O. Howard and Dame captioned the image Wickham’s Station.
 Note the culvert under the tracks: is it the same as the one in the photo above?
 Hotchkiss referred to this station as Wickham’s Turnout and noted the proximity of a marl-bed.
 Marl is a type of soil rich in calcium carbonate and is used as a fertilizer for soils lacking in lime.

 Map